kfirMizrahi/telegram_budget_bot/README.md

-Here’s a comprehensive `README.md` for the entire project, including pre-settings, code modifications, deployment, and usage instructions.

----

 # Telegram Budget Bot

 This repository contains a Telegram bot written in Python for tracking income and expenses in Google Sheets.
 The bot allows users to record income and expenses with customizable types and categories, which are then stored in a Google Sheets document with monthly summaries.